New Year's Eve 2015-2016 in Prague » 31st December 2015:

 Some people opt for restaurants offering an all-inclusive night of fine food, drinks and dancing.
 Others prefer a romantic, candlelit dinner 'à deux'.
 Some revellers bar crawl and chance on finding a club after the fireworks.
 Others buy tickets for a party in a club or music bar.

-Finally, there are the ever popular river cruises: the Party Boat
+Finally, there are the ever popular river cruises:

-and the Jazz Cruise
+the Jazz Cruise through Prague

 .New Year's Eve Fireworks - Midnight

 As midnight approaches, crowds gather in several areas of the city to watch fireworks.

 These are set off by various organisations, many by Czech revellers themselves!
 While the restaurants and river cruises time their entertainment programmes so guests can watch the fireworks - some even provide Champagne for their guests to celebrate with.

 Broadly, there are two options for where to watch the midnight fireworks.
 The first option is to head for somewhere overlooking the river